Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 To execute the simulation and visualize the results, follow these steps:

 1. **Download the Repository:** Begin by downloading the project repository to your local machine.
-You can do this by using the `git clone` command in your terminal or command prompt: ' git clone <repository_url>'
+You can do this by using the `git clone` command in your terminal or command prompt: `git clone <repository_url>`

-2. **Running the Simulation:** After cloning the repository, execute the simulation by running `simulation.py` from the command line and specifying the desired configuration file: 'python simulation.py configuration.txt'.
+2. **Running the Simulation:** After cloning the repository, execute the simulation by running `simulation.py` from the command line and specifying the desired configuration file: `python simulation.py configuration.txt`.

-This step generates data files and saves them in the `data` folder.
+This step generates data files and saves them in the *data* folder.

-3. **Generating Plots:** After running the simulation, create plots to visualize the results using `plots.py` with the chosen configuration file: 'python plots.py configuration.txt'.
+3. **Generating Plots:** After running the simulation, create plots to visualize the results using `plots.py` with the chosen configuration file: `python plots.py configuration.txt`.

-The plots are saved in the `images` folder.
+The plots are saved in the *images* folder.

 5. **Running Tests:** To run tests and ensure the correctness of the project, use `pytest` to execute the testing file `testing.py`.
+From the command line run `pytest testing.py`.
+Make sure you have pytest installed in your Python environment.

 ### Creating a New Configuration File